websharpstudios/cloudfront/README.md

 For comprehensive documentation and step-by-step tutorials, please refer to the Cloud Front Developer Guide available at [fronts.cloud/docs](https://fronts.cloud/docs).
 This valuable resource will guide you through the platform's features, functionalities, and recommended practices.
 Stay up to date with the latest features and releases by following our blog at [fronts.cloud/blog](https://fronts.cloud/blog).

-## Premium Support

-We offer premium support packages at [fronts.cloud](https://fronts.cloud/), which includes the customized themes for by bu.
-This template provides advanced samples, additional features, and modules to enhance your development experience.
-Gain access to premium support and take advantage of the StartSharp template by visiting our website for more information.

 ## Database Support

 You'll want to consider the supported back-end infrastructure if deploying on premis and out-of-the-box payment processor compatibility for each platform.